 The iconic GRRC Spring Sprint is the perfect opportunity to compete on the Goodwood track alongside a broad mix of machinery with other like-minded members.

 The 2026 Spring Sprint takes place at the Motor Circuit on Monday 6 April 2026.
-Bookings are now open.
+Please note bookings are now closed.
+You may email the team to join the waitlist, should a space open.
+You are also welcome to specatate this event and there is no need to book.

 Spectators are always welcome for this event and there is no need to book if you would like to come and watch!